LauraBMo/AssemblyLine2PC.jl/docs/src/architecture.md

 ## Data ingestion pipeline

 AssemblyLine2PC constructs a layered [`MetaGraph`](https://juliagraphs.org/MetaGraphsNext.jl/stable/)
-where each recipe is a vertex and weighted edges encode ingredient ratios.
+where each item in the game is a vertex and weighted edges encode ingredient ratios for its recipe, so leaves are raw-materials.
 The `datatree` builder stitches together transformer, maker, and radioactive recipes from the raw datasets defined in [`Data.jl`](https://github.com/LauraBMo/AssemblyLine2PC.jl/blob/main/src/Data.jl).

 1. **Skeleton graph** – [`build_skeletontree`](@ref) loads the recipe list and